Who is eligible for a Tuition Exchange (TE) or Council of Independent Colleges (CIC) Scholarship to attend Lynn University?

 Where can I get more information about TE or CIC?

-Contact the TE or CIC liaison officer at the host institution (where your parent is employed) or connect to the Internet at www.tuitionexchange.org or www.cic.org for general information and to obtain the most current listing of participating institutions.
+Contact the TE or CIC liaison officer at the host institution (where your parent is employed) or visit www.tuitionexchange.org or www.cic.org for general information and a current list of participating institutions.
 If you have more questions about Lynn's TE or CIC program, contact Student Financial Services.

-Enrollment Requirements: You must be enrolled as a full-time undergraduate student, and you must have a parent that is employed by a participating CIC member school.
+You must be enrolled as a full-time undergraduate student, and you must have a parent who is employed by a participating CIC member school.